 Will we continue to eat a vegan diet now that our 30 day challenge has been completed?

 I had already made a decision prior to the end of the month, but I consulted all of the members of our family before making a final decision.
 The answer to the question is NO. We will not be continuing to eat a vegan diet, but eating a plant based diet for 30 days has made us more responsive to eating more plants based meals in our omnivorous diet.
-That can be a good thing for our grocery budget as most of the vegan meal I prepared were very frugal.
+That can be a good thing for our grocery budget as most of the vegan meals I prepared were very frugal.

 I could easily become a vegetarian, but I love eggs too much to become a permanent vegan.
 Food Critic agrees with me, and would willingly give up meat, but not all animal products.
 His weakness is cheese.
-As for Food Critic, it was nearly unbearable for him to go without “milk, from real cows.”
+As for Bus Boy, it was nearly unbearable for him to go without “milk, from real cows.”
 Because of his limited food repertoire, he drinks a lot of milk, and almond milk wasn’t what he wanted, neither were any of the other plant based milks we tried.
 Baker’s Man loves meat, but he was a good sport during the month.
 Of all of us, Sue Chef was the most receptive to being a full time vegan, but even she wanted a hamburger the day our challenge ended.
-I offered to make portabello burgers, but she declined.
+I offered to make portabello burgers again, but she declined.

 The 30 days of vegan challenge was a success and a learning experience.